BioLite U-Net: Edge-Deployable Semantic Segmentation for In Situ Bioprinting Monitoring: Methodology

 \subsection{Segmentation Model}

 Following preprocessing, the enhanced image frames are passed to the core segmentation engine, a custom BioLite U-Net, for pixel-wise classification into three semantic classes: background, ink trace, and nozzle.
-This segmentation step is crucial for downstream control decisions in bioprinting and thus needs to be both accurate and fast enough for real-time deployment.
+This segmentation step is crucial for downstream control decisions in bioprinting and thus requires both accuracy and speed sufficient for real-time deployment.